-The Company enters into insurance contracts in accordance with usual market practices in order to insure against losses in our stores and distribution centers.
-However, certain types of risks are not insured by insurance companies, such as war and force majeure events that cause the interruption of certain activities.
+The Company is subject to the occurrence of events that are not covered by insurance companies and/or damages greater than the limits of coverage set forth in its policies.
+In addition, the quantification of the risk exposure in the current policies may be inadequate and/or insufficient, may imply reimbursement and/or lower-than-expected compensation.
 In case any event not covered by the contracts occurs, the Company will incur financial losses in order to replace or renovate the assets affected by said events.
 The Company may also be legally liable to pay for damages to third parties.

 The market value of the Company’s shares may be negatively affected by market volatility.

 The market value of the shares issued by the Company may be subject to significant fluctuations.
 The factors which may affect the market value of the Company’s shares include:

 - present or future variations in same store sales or results of operations;

 - present or future changes in the Brazilian economy or the apparel manufacturing or retail markets; and